Byrth/Lua/addons/organizer/ReadMe.md

 A multi-purpose inventory management solution.
 Similar to GearCollector; uses packets.

-For the purpose of this addon, a `bag` is: "safe", "storage", "locker", "satchel", "sack", "case", "wardrobe".
+For the purpose of this addon, a `bag` is: "Safe", "Storage", "Locker", "Satchel", "Sack", "Case", "Wardrobe".

 For commands that use a filename, if one is not specified, it defaults to Name_JOB.lua, e.g., Rooks_PLD.lua For commands that specify a bag, if one is not specified, it defaults to all, and will cycle through all of them.